-On this day in 1967, the Houston Cougars beat #5 Georgia, 15-14, on Homecoming in the Astrodome.
+On Homecoming in 1967, the Houston Cougars beat #5 Georgia, 15-14, in the Astrodome.
 At the time, the crowd of 53,356 was the largest in Astrodome history.

 A week before the Georgia game, the Cougars lost at Ole Miss, 14-13.
 After scoring a late TD, Coach Bill Yeoman decided to go for two and the win but the Coogs were stopped short of the goal line.